top of page

 Step Timeline

-School must respond to parent’s oral request for evaluation (provide form) ~10 calendar days (in PA)
+School must respond to parent’s oral request for evaluation 10 calendar days

-Evaluation report after consent 60 calendar days from consent (PA)
+Conduct evaluation and provide a copy of the report after 60 calendar days from consent

 IEP review At least annually

-Re-evaluation At least every 3 years (2 years for ID)
+Re-evaluation At least every 3 years (2 years for Intellectual Disabilities)

 Key Special Education Terms